-I would strongly recommend choosing a high-quality stew meat with clearly defined grain lines.
-Asking your butcher to trip away unwanted fat and cutting the stew meat into 2″ pieces will certainly help in reducing the prep time.
-You may want to give the meat a second look before committing it to the oven to trim away any sinew or fat missed by the butcher.
+I would strongly recommend choosing high-quality stew meat with clearly defined grain lines.
+Asking your butcher to cut the stew meat into 2″ pieces will certainly help reduce the prep time.
+Give the meat a close second look before committing it to the oven.
+Trim away any sinew or fat missed by the butcher.
 We were lucky.
 Our butcher did a wonderful job.

-You need a couple of cups of wine, so don’t go overboard.
+You need a couple of cups of wine, but don’t go overboard.

 Tuscan Beef and Black Pepper Stew

 - 6 to 7 pounds boneless beef chuck roast well-trimmed and cut into 2-inch chunks